FahadRahmanx/my-first-repo/README.md

-This is conflict branch readme
+This is conflict branch readme.
+Ohhh!
+I have made a mistake :-(